Frome: Culture

 Frome has a vibrant arts scene.
 The high-point is the annual ten-day Frome Festival in July, which in recent years has included more than 160 events held at various venues in and around the town.
 The town is host to a number of artists, many of whom open their studios to the public during the Festival.
 The event includes a Children's Festival.

 There are a variety of cultural & community events that have become regular features of the town's life throughout the year: the Window Wonderland (early March), Frome Busks (late March), Apple Day (21 October), Fireworks (November) and Light the Night: lanterns and the Christmas Lights switch-on (late November).
 The Carnival (September) is part of the Wessex Grand Prix circuit of the West Country Carnival.
 A national Town Crier festival is held each year in June; for the third year running, it is the largest such festival in Britain, hosting 25 town criers.

 There are two theatres in Frome: The Memorial Theatre was built in 1924 in memory of the fallen of the World War I, while the 240-seat Merlin Theatre is part of the Frome Community College campus.

 Frome is home to Somerset's first and only pub theatre: Nevertheless, Productions, which promotes new drama in small venues around the town.
 The Cheese and Grain, a former farm produce warehouse which was converted into a market and concert hall in 1997, has a capacity of up to 800 and hosts regular pop concerts.
 Locally based musicians include American saxophonist Alfred "Pee Wee" Ellis and Irish folk singer Cara Dillon as well as hardcore punk bands More Than Life, Ghost of the Avalanche and Landscapes.
-On Friday, 24 February 2017, the Foo Fighters played a secret intimate show at the Cheese and Grain venue to announce their Glastonbury 2017 Pyramid Stage headlining slot on the Saturday night of the festival.

 Frome's only cinema, the Westway, is in Cork Street in the town centre, which closed in March 2016 and re-opened February 2017, after changing hands and undergoing extensive refurbishment.
 A fire at the cinema in October 2016 was thought to have been started deliberately.
 There is an arts centre, The Black Swan, within which the information point for Discover Frome is based.

 The Frome & District Agricultural Society holds an annual Agricultural & Cheese Show in September.
 This was formerly held on the Showground at Fromefield, but in recent years has moved to West Woodland, 2 mi to the south of the town.
 Early markets were known as cheese fairs; the Agricultural Society was formed in 1861 and held its first fair.
 In 1875 the creation of the Market Hall (now the Cheese and Grain) and of a railway siding into the Cattle Market (now the main car park) established Frome as a cheese town – one sale alone recorded 28½ tons of Cheddar.